Tips for Downsizing your Home

 Books are a tough one for people to let go of, you’d paid good money for them, you think you might read them again, you were so engrossed with the information that it feels hard to part with books.
 You spend time thinking that one day you will get around to reading them again or finish reading the half-read books, however this is a rarity.
 Your house doesn’t have to look or feel like a library, there are real libraries you can go to get your fix of the smell of a good paperback.
 A membership to your local library is free to join so spending money on books is a thing of the past…unless of course it is a true favourite.
 Don’t feel as though you must purge every book you own, give yourself permission to keep your favourites.
 Using technologies such as a kindle or audio books gives you the opportunity to listen to or hold more books in one place and takes up less space.

-The linen cupboard is another overstuffed and overcrowded zone in the home.
+Sometimes the linen cupboard is one of the more overcrowded zones in the house, whether it's because of the way you're folding your bedding and linen or simply because there are too many in your home.
 Many apartments these days are creating smaller and smaller linen cupboards which mean either trying to stuff a small cupboard to the brim, letting the overflow take up other precious space or coming to the realisation that you don’t need all the sheets and towels to follow you into your new home.
 Assessing the linen press and clearing out sheets and towels with stains and holes and subscribing to the method of 3x3 (3 sets of sheets and towels) for each member in the household/rooms in the house… Animal shelters love receiving these donations!

 Trinkets and treasures… where do I start.
 My mother has moved to a new house several times in her life and boxes of trinkets and treasures have followed her everywhere yet have always remained unpacked.
 Wedding china she received over 30 years ago has never seen the light of day, yet she has had a hard time parting with it.
 Unfortunately, we see this a lot and it can be a very emotional journey saying farewell to something that holds your memory so well.
 I believe it is important to keep items that remind you of eras in your lifetime but what might be an option when moving into a smaller home is to go through these boxes or trinkets and only keep your personal favourites.
 There might be items that family members would love to have so take some photos and see who puts their hand up first.
 After all, why wait for the right time to use the fine china.